lukeIam/KeePassSubsetExport/README.md

 # KeePassSubsetExport
-KeePassSubsetExport is a [KeePass2](https://keepass.info) plugin which automatically exports a subset of entries (tag based) to new databases (with different keys).
+KeePassSubsetExport is a [KeePass2](https://keepass.info) plugin which automatically exports a subset of entries (tag based) to new databases with different keys.

 ## Why?
 I'm using the plugin to export some entries of my main database to another database which is [synced](https://syncthing.net) to my mobile devices.